swcarpentry/DEPRECATED-boot-camps/Make/1_Basic_Make.md

-#Basic Make: managing files and dependencies
+#1.
+Make - managing files and dependencies